 Basic Policy

 Our greatest mission is to create technologies that lead to new businesses.
 To do so, coordination with other divisions in areas ranging from customer information to the design of large-scale production equipment is vitally important.
 Through our current initiatives, we plan for the entire Kuraray Group to come together as “One Kuraray” under a framework that enables closer collaboration toward achieving the corporate mission, as we continue pursuing innovation for the next generation.

-Officer, Research and Development Division;
+Officer Responsible for Research and Development Division,

-Officer, IP Management Center
+Officer Responsible for IP Management Center

+Basic Policy